SDixon-Dev/python-VR-motion-analysis-system/README.md

 # VR Motion Analysis System (Python)

-A Python virtual reality prototype that captures and analyses fencing movements using **HTC Vive controllers** and **OpenVR**.
+A Python virtual reality prototype that captures and analyses weapons-based sports movements using **HTC Vive controllers** and **OpenVR**.

 The project was developed as part of a final-year Computer Science